sebam2k4/sebastiankulig-Jekyll/source/_pages/about.md

 Personal Computers

 ## Availability
-I'm currently open to offers and would love to become part of a professional team!
+I'm currently open to offers and contract work - would love to become part of a professional team!

 Let's discuss how we can [work together]({% link _pages/contact.md %} "Contact Sebastian Kulig - web developer")